NikolaTotev/AS5048A_Driver/README.md

 ## Acknowledgments

 - The AS5048A driver is designed specifically for the Raspberry Pi Pico SDK
-- This driver was developed with the help of Claude Sonet 3.7.
+- This driver was developed with the help of Claude Sonet 3.7 using the linked datasheet as a direct reference.
 - This driver has been tested by a human before release.